dlim26/DonghaSimonLimPhysicsAI/README.md

 I apologize for the poor quality of the Git Repository.
 I had many troubles with the submission, so I moved over the a Git Repository instead.
 However, it is taking quite a while to upload everything I have on my computer onto Git, so not everything may be in the repository before midnight.

+I also didn't realize I needed everything in the form of python files, so I utilized a lot of Copilot to move everything over to python files, and thus not everything may be polished (mainly just commenting).
+However, it is more or less the same as whatever the notebook contains.